 The Garden Committee with support of the local community and press and Council have maintained the remaining land as Queen’s Gate Gardens.

-Today the Gardens’ freehold is owned by Arab Investments Ltd. The Queen’s Gate Gardens Committee are its guardians responsible for the maintenance and management of the Gardens and its membership.
+Today the Gardens’ freehold is owned by Arab Investments Ltd. The Queen’s Gate Gardens Committee continue to be its guardians responsible for the maintenance and management of the Gardens and its membership.